Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

-disciplined for the second time for taking an exam for someone else or having someone else take an exam for them as prescribed in Clause d, Clause 4, Article 32 of this Regulation or being disciplined to the extent of removing their name from the school\'s student list; No later than one month after the decision to force students to leave school, the training unit must notify the locality where the student has permanent residence.
+disciplined for the second time for taking an exam for someone else or having someone else take an exam for them as prescribed in Clause d, Clause 4, Article 32 of this Regulation or being disciplined to the extent of removing their name from the school's student list; No later than one month after the decision to force students to leave school, the training unit must notify the locality where the student has permanent residence.